BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Be yourself; everyone else is already taken. – Oscar Wilde
+ Fishing is much more than fish. – Herbert Hoover